Matimateokol/ukemochi-food-app/README.md

 > MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.

+# Features:
+* loging in and signing up in JWT based user session
+* creating and viewing all recipes in the system
+* creating and viewing of personal recipes
+* highly efficient fuzzy search (MongoDB dynamic indexes)
+* uploading recipe image to Cloudinary
+* logging out and secured routes

 ## clone or download
 ```terminal
 $ git clone https://github.com/Matimateokol/ukemochi-food-app.git